blynkkk/docs/blynk.cloud/device-mqtt-api/authentication.md

 * Blynk.Cloud currently disallows **simultaneous connection** of multiple MQTT clients using **the same auth token**.
 * The Device API client is restricted to subscribing only to sub-topics within `downlink/`.
 Only multi-level (`#`) wildcard at the end of the topic filter is supported, Blynk does not support single-level (`+`) wildcard at the moment.
 * All MQTT messages are limited to **`1024` bytes** (including variable header and payload).
 This only affects the public MQTT service, the limit is adjustible for **White Label** or **Enterprise** customers.
+* Ignoring or skipping the redirect may lead to an inability to exchange data with the server, resulting in the device being displayed as `Offline`.